COPPER

 The second step is recognizing that screwing up is part of the human condition.
 We’re all screwed-up in one way or another.
 If you read the biographies of famous people lauded for accomplishing great things, you’ll discover that virtually every one of them had a dark side which almost destroyed them.
 But they summoned the courage to rise above it.
 So must you.

 Plato considered courage to be the greatest virtue because without it, we are not in control of our lives we're just riding the merry-go-round.
-If we dig up the courage to step off, we must trod an unfamiliar path which may be threatening and full of pitfalls.
+If we dig up the courage to step off, we must tread an unfamiliar path which may be threatening and full of pitfalls.
 It’s not for the weak of heart.

-But we don’t get off the merry-go-round, we sink into mankind’s default position – depression.
+But if we don’t get off the merry-go-round, we sink into mankind’s default position – depression.
 That in turn is followed by more self-destructive behavior, or an early demise from disease (extended periods of 'dis-ease’ compromises the body’s immune system).

 Lastly one needs to secure assistance to stay the path from support groups, a counseling professional, an enlightened, empathetic friend, or books and videos on the subject.